HushHrush/Assignment/README.md

 ## Usage
+git clone the repository ----
+or else download spark_app.py and and taks folder
 ### Command Line Interface

 The application provides a command line interface (CLI) to process the datasets and generate the required outputs.